-We have developed a London Mooring Strategy to address the unique challenges and opportunities of boating in the capital.
+We've developed a London Mooring Strategy to look at the unique challenges and opportunities of boating in the capital.

 Boating in London has become more challenging as boat numbers on London’s waterways continue to grow.
 This has led to pressure on moorings, facilities and infrastructure.
 It can be hard to find space at towpath moorings in the most popular areas while the supply of long-term moorings isn’t enough to meet demand.

-We've published a London Mooring Strategy setting out how we will manage mooring space on the Trust's waters in the London Waterway area.
+We've published a London mooring strategy setting out how we'll manage mooring space on the Trust's waters in the London area.

-The London Mooring Strategy Consultation closed on 18 January 2018.
-We would like to thank the 1200+ people who let us know their thoughts.
+The London mooring strategy consultation closed on 18 January 2018.
+We'd like to thank the 1200+ people who let us know their thoughts.

 You can read more about some of the plans we’ll be carrying out in 2018-19 here.